 Watch this video to meet one of our bookmobile teams, Miss Emilie and Mr. Bruce.
 Our bookmobiles are filled with both great books and great people!
 If you would like to take your child to see what a bookmobile is like, bring your library card and come to one of our bookmobile stops this month or next month.

-Mary Titcomb, a librarian in Maryland in the early 1900s, was always looking for ways to improve her library.
-One of the things she worried about was getting books to people who lived far away from her library building.
-She also wanted to have more space and more books for children.
-Mary set up book-deposit stations, kind of like the Little Libraries we see popping up around town today.
-She also made a children's room in her library.
-Her most unique idea though, was a horse-drawn book wagon.
+A librarian in Maryland in the early 1900s is credited with coming up with the idea of the first bookmobile.
+That first one was a horse-drawn wagon.
 No one had ever seen one of those before!
 Soon book wagons were appearing in other parts of the country, and by 1922, the book wagon idea was very popular.
 The bookmobile was born!

-That Book Woman - A family living in the Appalachian Mountains in the 1930s gets books to read during the regular visits of the "Book Woman"--a librarian who rides a pack horse through the mountains, lending books to the isolated residents. e-video,
+A family living in the Appalachian Mountains in the 1930s gets books to read during the regular visits of the "Book Woman"--a librarian who rides a pack horse through the mountains, lending books to the isolated residents.

 On a book boat on the Erie Canal in the 1800s, Jessie spots a used copy of The Swiss Family Robinson, then works very hard all week to earn the money he needs to buy it.
 Includes historical note.